In this section, the Design department provides an overview of the KS3 and KS4 curriculum and resources to aid revision and support progress.

 The qualifications have been devised around the concept of a ‘plan, do, review’ approach to learning where learners are introduced to a context for learning, review previous learning to plan activities, carry out activities and review outcomes and learning.
 The qualification provides learners with a broad appreciation of work in construction and the built environment and wider opportunities for progression into further education, employment or training.

-Homework for all year groups is set on ‘Show My Homework’ and is designed to support and develop the learning that is taking place in our classrooms in relation to our Schemes of Learning.
+Homework for all year groups is set on ‘Satchel 1’ and is designed to support and develop the learning that is taking place in our classrooms in relation to our Schemes of Learning.
 Homework is set on a weekly basis and should take 30-60 minutes to complete.

 Additional KS4 Revision Resources: